cgooderham94/customer-feedback/README.md

   - This could improve the UX of the application to allow users to discover more relevant comments relating to their experience.
 - Implement validation library
   - To offload complexity and technical overhead of managing multiple validations per-field manually.
 More scalable solution for complex validations.
-- Consider abstracting state into context.
-  - Form values are passed down two levels.
-This is the maximum no. of levels I'm prepared to pass props.
-Further abstraction/refactoring _could_ require a context to eliminate prop drilling.
 - UI design
   - While simplicity is often a key component to an effective user experience, the general UI design of this application could be enhanced with the support of a UI designer.